17, Wellington Street, Ripley, Derbyshire, England UK DE5 3EH

 Rates & Quotations?

 Rates in any creative profession are highly variable on the description of the project, the size, the client, and the turnaround time.
-He doesn’t say this to be nebulous or vague, but because no two projects are the same.
+Richard doesn’t say this to be nebulous or vague, but because no two projects are the same.
 Please get in touch with him as specific of a request as you can and he'll provide a quote.
-Please use the Contact Me form, email at email@example.com or phone him on (01773) 748737.
+Please email at email@example.com or phone him on (01286) 660979.

 Many commissions are paid by cash with a small deposit being made before he starts the work - normally around 10% of the estimate cost.
 With corporate illustrations, an official works purchase order is normally raised and he invoices accordingly once he has finished the commission and everyone's happy.
 He also accepts BACS and PayPal payments.
 Please refer to the Store section of this web site for more information.

-He has signed prints and limited editions of much of my artwork within his Fine Art and Digital Paintings galleries on this web site.
+Richard sells to galleries locally and has signed prints and limited editions of much of his artwork within the Fine Art and Digital Paintings galleries on this web site.
 Please get in touch and he will provide a price for you.

 See the online Pricing Brochure above for more information on commissions for clients